PaytmLabs/nerve/README.md

 ## Network Exploitation, Reconnaissance & Vulnerability Engine
 NERVE is a vulnerability scanner tailored to find low-hanging fruit level vulnerabilities, in specific application configurations, network services, and unpatched services.

+It is not a replacement for Qualys, Nessus, or OpenVAS.
+It does not do authenticated scans, and operates in black-box mode.

 ![Nerve](https://github.com/PaytmLabs/nerve/blob/master/static/screenshots/2.png?raw=true)

 ## Deployment
-The best way to deploy it, is to run it against your infrastructure in multiple regions, and toggle continuous mode.
+The best way to deploy it, is to run it against your infrastructure and have it run from multiple regions, and toggle continuous mode.

+We typically recommend not to whitelist the IP addresses where NERVE will be initiating the scans from, to truly test your infrastructure from an attacker standpoint.

 ![Nerve](https://github.com/PaytmLabs/nerve/blob/master/static/screenshots/arch.png?raw=true)

 # Prerequisites
-NERVE will install all prerequisites for you automatically. it comes with a Dockerfile, or, if you prefer, you could install it on a Server (CentOS 7.x and Ubuntu 18.x were tested) using the automated installation (Below)
+NERVE will install all prerequisites for you automatically (By using `install/setup.sh` script). it comes with a Dockerfile for your convenience, or, if you prefer, you could install it on a Server (CentOS 7.x and Ubuntu 18.x were tested)

-Keep in mind, NERVE requires python 3.x and libraries such as python-nmap, requests, etc.
+Keep in mind, NERVE requires python 3.x and libraries such as python-nmap, requests, etc. and needs root access for the initial setup.

 # Installation